 The Lake Mungo 1 cremation has recently been returned to the Aboriginal community at Balranald in south-western N.S.W. for safe keeping at the Lake Mungo National Park.
-Casts of LM1 were previously housed at the Australian National University, and some institutions outside of Australia.
-The late Alan Thorne's casts of Lake Mungo 1were relocated to the Shellshear Museum, Anatomy Department, University of Sydney
+Casts of LM1 are housed at the Australian National University and perhaps also at Sydney University.

 Bowler, J. M., Jones, R., Allen, H. and Thorne, A. G. 1970.
 Pleistocene human remains from Australia: a living site and human cremation from Lake Mungo, western New South wales.
 World Archaeology 2:39-60.